 If you’re shopping online, there are plenty of websites and browser extensions that can help you save money, like the Honey extension for Chrome, which trawls the web for discount codes and automatically applies them to your cart at checkout.

-Use your offset account to save your Christmas spending money
+Use your offset sub-account to save your Christmas spending money

 If your home loan doesn’t come with an offset account, consider switching to one that does.
-We offer the feature of a redraw offset facility with our home loans.
+We offer the feature of an offset sub-account with our home loans.
 With an offset linked to your home loan, every dollar you put in is “offset” against your home loan balance and you only pay interest on the difference.

 Consider Secret Santa